 If you are attending a group (or thinking of doing so) and want to talk to someone about it, contact Grainne Colligan

-For more information about the study, please see here.
+For more information about the study, please see a one page project summary here.

-A report summarising the co-design of our group clinic model is available here.
+A longer report summarising the co-design of our group clinic model is available here.